everydayhero/loggle/README.md

 # Loggle

-Replace STDOUT logs with syslog
+Replace STDOUT logs with file logging

 ## Assumptions

-- /dev/log in your app container is a syslog socket
+- you will pass the location of a log file
 - apps set their app name and process type as environment variables